-The establishment of this free economic zone will not only increase the country’s exports but will also help in establishing ties with all the major players in the region.
+Establishing this free economic zone will not only increase the country’s exports but will also help establish ties with all the major players in the region.

 To highlight the importance of this zone, Graana.com, Pakistan’s smartest property portal, shares a comprehensive guide to Gwadar Free Zone.

 Construction of the first phase of the Gwadar Free Zone started in 2015 and was inaugurated in 2018.
-The construction work on over 60 acres of land started with the focus on developing business centres, cold storage, warehouses, and fishery processing centres.
+The construction work on over 60 acres of land began with a focus on developing business centers, cold storage, warehouses, and fishery processing centers.

-This phase will focus on the manufacturing, trading and service industries.
-The development work on phase 2 is underway and it is expected to be completed in a year or two.
+This phase will focus on the manufacturing, trading, and service industries.
+The development work on phase 2 is underway, and expected to be completed in a year or two.

 Benefits of Gwadar Free Zone

-Gwadar seaport is one of the flagship projects of the China Pakistan Economic Corridor CPEC that will provide greater connectivity to Western China, South Asian, and Central Asian states.
+Gwadar Seaport is one of the flagship projects of the China-Pakistan Economic Corridor CPEC that will provide more excellent connectivity to Western China, South Asia, and Central Asian states.

-In order to become a major player in regional trade, the Government of Pakistan decided to develop a free zone in collaboration with China.
-To promote the economic activities, the CPEC authority has made the China Overseas Ports Holding Company (COPHC) in charge of the free zone.
+To become a major player in regional trade, the Government of Pakistan decided to develop a free zone in collaboration with China.
+To promote economic activities, the CPEC authority has put the China Overseas Ports Holding Company (COPHC) in charge of the free zone.